ColdTea-Projects/SmplrAlarm/README.md

         }

 Notifications also can be created with up to two buttons just by sending the button text and click intent.
-Let's add classic alarm notification buttons snooze and dismiss by following the steps below:
+Let's add the classic alarm notification buttons snooze and dismiss by following the steps below:

-Step-1: Create intents:
+Step-1: Create the intents:

         val snoozeIntent = Intent(applicationContext, ActionReceiver::class.java).apply {
             action = ACTION_SNOOZE